Ally Invest Review – Low Prices and Excellent Service

 ADVANTAGES OF ally invest

 Low Pricing: Obviously, the biggest draw of Ally Invest is their low commission.
 If you like to invest in stocks then you’re hard pressed to beat their $4.95 per stock trade and $.65 for options.
 They also have a solid mutual fund price of $9.95 per trade.
-Both are on the lower end of the competitive scale, making them hard to beat on both counts.
+Both are on the low end of the competitive scale, making them hard to beat on both counts.
 If you trade more than 30 times per quarter, or have a balance of $100,000 the commission lowers to $3.95 per trade and $.50 per option!

 Healthy Mutual Fund Offering: If you like to invest in mutual funds, then you’ll be satisfied with Ally Invest as they offer over 8,000 mutual funds from a wide variety of fund families.
 This positions Ally as better than average in relation to the rest of the brokerage space.
-Scottrade and TD Ameritrade are the only other online brokers in the space that offer more mutual funds.
+TD Ameritrade is the only other online broker in the space that offer more mutual funds.